FURminator Review: Is It Effective and Is It Worth It?

 Make sure you dry the FURminator entirely before storing it.

 The FURminator earns rave reviews online and has an almost zealous following.
-The DeShedder has close to 15,000 reviews online and averages 4.7 stars.
+The DeShedder has over 15,000 reviews online and averages 4.7 stars.

 That’s not to say there aren’t negative reviews as well.
 A few people wrote that their pets were too afraid of the brush to let them get close to it, while others said it didn’t work on their dog’s coats.